UWDIRECT/DSMCER-HW2-template/README.md

 ### Description and purpose

 The purpose of HW2 is to give you practice creating plots.
 Aim to feel comfortable both creating a very specific plot, as well as making some choices to create a plot exploring a question effectively.
-Finnaly
+Finally, you will run a basic statistica test.

 ### Instructions